ramseyjiang/go_mid_to_senior/patterns/readme.md

 The pattern accounts for possible transient faults in a distributed system.
 The Retry pattern, some form of backoff algorithm is implemented that increases the delay between each retry.

+Singleton Pattern is a class / type has only one instance and provides a global access point to it.
+Ensures that there is a single instance of an object.
+This is useful for accessing a shared resource, such as a database.

 Command pattern is all about encapsulation and abstraction.
 In the case of the remote controller, each button is ideally encapsulated in that each button should be able to work independently of each other.
 In terms of abstraction, this is the whole point that you don’t need to know the details of how exactly any button in the controller.
 You just want each button to be able to easily perform a task or action without having to think about the details.

+Semaphore pattern is a variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system such as a multitasking operating system.
+In Golang, it can be implemented easily by buffered channel.
+When buffered channel is full, the channel will lock the Goroutine and make it wait until a buffer becomes available.

 TODO:
 1. Make routes which can access faninout.EntryInstance1() and faninout.EntryInstance2 directly.